J05HI/juliomrqz-website/README.md

 This is the website that powers `marquez.co`, built on top of [Vue.js][vue] and [Nuxt.js][nuxt], and deployed to the cloud via [Vercel](vercel).

+This website is for my blog posts and a place for Who I am.
+I also run some experiments on this website around web development that allows me to be up to date with the latest technologies.

 ## Features

+For a user perspective, this website is simple and fast enough.
+But, nowadays creating a "simple" website doesn't mean that the development process is also simple.
+In the following list, you will find the most important features that allow this website to be easy to maintain and scale as well as offering a good User Experience.

 - 💻 [Typescript][typescript]
 - 🚀 [Blazing-fast Static Site Generation][jamstack]